-- The Preliminary Examination in Materials Science is a pass/fail examination (although distinctions are awarded for excellent performance) consisting of four written papers, and continually assessed work from the first year practicals and crystallography classes, which together count as a fifth paper.
+- The Preliminary Examination in Materials Science is a pass/fail examination (although distinctions are awarded for excellent performance) consisting of four written papers, and continually assessed work from the first year practicals, crystallography classes and coursework for Computing in Materials Science, which together count as a fifth paper.
 It must be passed (a resit is allowed in September) to proceed further on the course.
 The marks do not count towards the degree classification. - The Part I of the Final Examination consists of four written general papers and two option papers, taken at the end of the students' 3rd year.
-Additionally the marks for practicals, industrial visits, the Engineering and Society coursework (currently a business plan), the team design project, the materials modelling module and the atomistic modelling or characterisation module contribute the equivalent of a further 2 papers.
-A foreign language option (initiated in the 1st year) or a supplementary subject (taken in the 2nd year) may be substituted for Engineering and Society paperwork. - In the 3rd year students may opt to transfer to a 3-year BA in Materials Science. - The Part II of the Final Examination is a 36-week research project, taken within the University, in industry or overseas and written up as a thesis.
+Additionally the marks for practicals, industrial visits and talks, the Entrepreneurship coursework (currently a business plan), the team design project, the materials modelling module and the atomistic modelling or characterisation module contribute the equivalent of a further 2 papers.
+A foreign language option (initiated in the 1st year) or a supplementary subject (taken in the 2nd year) may be substituted for Entrepreneurship. - In the 3rd year students may opt to transfer to a 3-year BA in Materials Science. - The Part II of the Final Examination is a 36-week research project, taken within the University, in industry or overseas and written up as a thesis.
 Marks in Part II are awarded for the standard of the project based on the evidence of a thesis and discussions in a viva voce examination.
 It contributes the equivalent of 4 papers to the overall degree classification.
 A minimum overall Part I mark of 50% is required to enter the Part II programme.